Executive Management Committee Members 2024/2025

 Georgina Yiannnakis is a Malawian-born law graduate with a double degree in Law and Business.
 She has been working at Efficient Law Group for the past year, primarily focusing on family and criminal law, and is set to be admitted as a lawyer in June 2025.

-As Secretary of the Society of African Australian Lawyers, Georgina plays a key role in the day-to-day functioning of the organisation.
-She is responsible for assisting with administrative tasks and attending member meetings, preparing and distributing the minutes, and ensuring effective communication within the board.
+As Secretary of the Society of African Australian Lawyers, Georgina plays a key role in the day-to-day functioning of the Society.
+She is responsible for assisting with administrative tasks and attending member meetings, preparing and distributing the minutes and ensuring effective communication within the board.

-She also liaises with external stakeholders and third-party organisations on behalf of the Chairperson to support the Society’s events, partnerships, and broader initiatives.
-Driven by a strong passion for justice, Georgina is committed to using her skills and experience to advocate for equity, representation, and meaningful change within the legal profession and the broader community
+She also liaises with external stakeholders and third-party organisations on behalf of the President to support the Society’s events, partnerships and broader initiatives.
+Driven by a strong passion for justice, Georgina is committed to using her skills and experience to advocate for equity, representation and meaningful change within the legal profession and the broader community.

-As Secretary of the Society of African Australian Lawyers, Georgina plays a key role in the day-to-day functioning of the organisation.
-She is responsible for assisting with administrative tasks and attending member meetings, preparing and distributing the minutes, and ensuring effective communication within the board.
+As Secretary of the Society of African Australian Lawyers, Georgina plays a key role in the day-to-day functioning of the Society.
+She is responsible for assisting with administrative tasks and attending member meetings, preparing and distributing the minutes and ensuring effective communication within the board.

-She also liaises with external stakeholders and third-party organisations on behalf of the Chairperson to support the Society’s events, partnerships, and broader initiatives.
-Driven by a strong passion for justice, Georgina is committed to using her skills and experience to advocate for equity, representation, and meaningful change within the legal profession and the broader community
+She also liaises with external stakeholders and third-party organisations on behalf of the President to support the Society’s events, partnerships and broader initiatives.
+Driven by a strong passion for justice, Georgina is committed to using her skills and experience to advocate for equity, representation and meaningful change within the legal profession and the broader community.

 Dalitso Banda